tapj/biotyper/README.md

 LazyLoad: yes

-short story : package developped for the enterotype paper (Arumugam et al., Nature, 2010) at EMBL.
+Short story : package developped for the enterotype paper (Arumugam et al., Nature, 2010) at EMBL.
 I am still develloping it at INRA MetaGenoPolis hoping that it could be useful for other users too. more information with the enterotype tutorial : http://enterotype.embl.de/

+Install : you can install the BiotypeR package from GitHub using `devtools` package.

+    require(devtools)
+    install_github("Biotyper","tapj")
+    library(BiotypeR)
+    example(BiotypeR)